majikandy/15marketing_test/README.md

 # Coding Challenge

-## Sample code demonstrating TDD, DI and mocking
+Sample code demonstrating TDD, DI and mocking

-Note: only a couple of sample API methods partially modelled
+*Note: only a couple of sample API methods partially modelled due to time constraints*

 This project is written in Kotlin and uses gradle for builds